-Barbara Rukavina: I had personal motivation to study Speech and Language Pathology
+Barbara Rukavina: I had personal motivation to study Speech Therapy

 Barbara Rukavina: Za studij logopedije imala sam osobnu motivaciju

-What motivated you to enroll in Speech and Language Pathology?
+What motivated you to enroll in Speech and Language Therapy?

 From the moment I discovered what speech therapy was in high school, I knew it was the field I could see myself in.
 I am particularly attracted by its multidisciplinarity, because it is a combination of medical, psychological and linguistic knowledge.
 In addition, speech therapy is a profession that allows me to really help others with my work and effort.